 Product Hunt – Make sure you only post a real product, or you won’t even be considered.

-Medium – Medium has the potential to be a high-success syndication channel, as it offers a built-in community, but you have to build a readership first.
-We’ve copied Buffer’s approach and created a collection of articles by our team and friends, but have not put nearly enough effort into the channel yet.
+Medium – Medium offers a built-in community, but you have to build a readership to get the full potential from the site.
+We’ve copied Buffer’s approach and created a collection of articles by our team and friends.

 As with producing valuable content, you should know what your goals are before selecting which distribution channels to use for each piece of content.
 Ask yourself: